 On Sept.
 11, the messenger was new but the message was familiar to the American people.

-On each of these occasions an enemy thought it could intimidate the American will.
-But every time the enemy turned out to be mistaken.
-The American people rallied and came back stronger.
-And each time it made us stronger as a people.
 Ed Reed, the man who has organized the remembrance concert to take place in National City on Wednesday reels off the dates and the atrocities easily.
 But, beyond remembering the fallen, he calls on us to recognize those who responded and to celebrate the American spirit.

 Of course there were the policemen and the firemen who responded immediately without regard for their personal safety.
 They deserve a special recognition.
 But there were also people in the South County, a lot of different groups, who came together in recognition of the need to do something.